mattcabb/mib2std-toolbox/Research/README.md

 File `tmp/hmi/runHMI.sh` contains lines<br>
 `# Override SWaP`<br>
 `# VMOPTIONS="$VMOPTIONS -Dde.vw.mib.asl.internal.exlap.overrideSWaP"`<br>
-which indicates that there's a flag to ignore SWaP codes for development purposes when running the software on virtual machine.
+which indicates that there's a flag that might ignore FEC/SWaP codes for development purposes when running the software on virtual machine.
+Can it also be triggered when the HU is runnig?